sbellem/SCALE-MAMBA/Auto-Test-Data/README.md

         0 0 1 1
 ```

+#### Qualified example
-2. The qualified example has minimal qualified sets
+The qualified example has minimal qualified sets

 ```
         1 1 0 0